finnishmiko/Cheat_Sheets/git.md

 git --no-pager log > log.txt
 ```

+## Detached HEAD state
+- Switch to specific commit in Git history:
+`git checkout [commit hash]`
+- This is just for viewing history at a certain point in time
+- Any commits in this mode won't be added to a branch.
+But new branch can be made from this commit with: `git checkout -b [new branch name]`.
+- Return to the branch you came from with:
+`git checkout -`
+- Or return to master branch with `git checkout master`

 ## Set Git-server in uSD-card in local computer:
 * Go to uSD-drive (f.ex.
 D:/) and create a repository folder and in it new project repository:
 ```sh